 Step 4: A new page with all the files and folders will open up.
 Now find the .maintenance file on this page.

-Once you find it, right click on that file and click Delete.
+Once you find it, you need to right-click on that file and click on Delete.
 A window will pop up and you have to confirm by clicking on Delete File(s).